Shinichi Fujimura: Disclosure

-On November 5, 2000, the newspaper Mainichi Shimbun published pictures of Fujimura digging holes and burying the artifacts his team later found.
-The pictures had been taken one day before the finding was announced.
-Fujimura admitted his forgery in an interview with the newspaper.
+On November 5, 2000, the newspaper Mainichi Shimbun published pictures of Fujimura digging holes and burying 61 objects at Kamitakamori, which he and his team later unearthed.
+The pictures had been taken one day before his Kamitakamori discovery was announced.
+Fujimura confessed and apologized the same day in a press conference, saying that he had been "possessed by an uncontrollable urge".
+At first, Fujimura denied his previous discoveries were faked.